Glencoe Math: Course 3, Volume 2

 Surface Area of Similar Solids

-If Solid is similar to Solid by a scale factor, then the surface area of is equal to the surface area of times the square of the scale factor.
+If Solid X is similar to Solid Y by a scale factor, then the surface area of X is equal to the surface area of Y times the square of the scale factor.

 Simplify right-hand side

-We got that the ratio of the to the is This means that the correct option is C.
+We got that the ratio of the surface area of the larger pyramid to the smaller pyramid is 259.
+This means that the correct option is C.